OUR CONSERVED LANDS & PROJECT AREAS

 - Delavan Lake Watershed.
 KMLT has partnered with the newly formed Delavan Lake Watershed Initiative Network to develop a conservation plan for the Delavan Lake Watershed that will help protect the health of Delavan Lake.

 - Lauderdale Lakes County Club Easement.
 KMLT holds a 57 acre conservation easement covering the Lauderdale Lakes Country Club located on the Lauderdale lakes.
 The conservation easement permanently protects the golf course from future development and it protects a shoreline wetland.

-and a half acres of shoreline along North Lake with
+over one and a half acres of shoreline along North Lake with a conservation

 - Hartranft Conservation Easements.
 KMLT helped the owners conserve about 90 acreas of prime agricultural property and over 20 acres of Oak Savanna habitat surrounding their homestead.
 The owners have worked with KMLT to restore portions of the natural area to native vegetation.

 Land trusts are in the business of land conservation.
 Land conservation can be costly, even for land or conservation easement donations.
 As a 501(c)(3) non-profit land conservation organization, KMLT must use its limited financial resources effectively.
 To do so, KMLT has developed specific criteria to rank potential projects to guide which projects meet our conservation goals and are financially feasible.
 Your financial contributions to KMLT help us in this effort.
 Protecting and restoring native ecosystems, and preserving Walworth County's rural character will benefit many.